 Marangu is the only route on Kilimanjaro that offers accommodation in huts – perfect for those who want more comfort or for those who just don’t want to sleep in a tent.
 The huts have both single and bunk beds.
 Marangu route is available as a scheduled climb (starting on Fridays) or as a private climb (you choose your day of departure).

 Lemosho is the perfect route for those looking for a challenge and with a taste for adventure.
 This camping tour is one of the newest and longest routes on the mountain, lasting seven to eight days,which makes Lemosho a slightly more expensive option.
-This often results in less visitors on the early sections of this route before it joins up with the Machame route, and the peace and quiet over the first couple of days can be a plus for those that choose Lemosho.
+There are often less visitors on the early sections of this route before it joins up with the Machame route, and the peace and quiet over the first couple of days can be a plus for those that choose Lemosho.

-The longer distance also makes Lemosho one of the most diverse routes in terms of the changing landscapes and experiencing all of the ecological systems and climate zones that can be found on the mountain.
+The longer distance also makes Lemosho one of the most diverse routes in terms of the changing landscapes and experiencing all ecological systems and climate zones that can be found on the mountain.
 Climbers can experience the tranquillity of the forest and the Shira plateau and, with some luck, see wildlife ranging from birds and primates to buffalos.
-If altitude acclimatization is an important factor for you, then this longer route provides exactly that, but a good level of fitness is needed to maintain energy for this long route.
+If altitude acclimatisation is an important factor for you, then this longer route provides exactly that, but a good level of fitness is needed to maintain energy for this long route.

 Lemosho route is a camping trip and available as a scheduled option (starting on Thursdays) or as a private climb (you choose your day of departure).

 The Rongai route starts off with a long drive to the northern flank of Kilimanjaro during which you will pass farms and bustling Chagga villages before arriving at Nalemoru Gate.
 The drive to the start is probably one of the reasons why not many people choose this route.
 So, Rongai is perfect if you want a quieter option away from the crowds.
-The descent on Rongai follows the same route as for Marangu.
+The descent on Rongai follows the same route as Marangu.

 If you don’t like the idea of walking in rain, then Rongai route could be the right choice for you.
 This part of the mountain receives the lowest precipitation, even during the rainy season.
-Trekking this easy camping route normally requires at least five days but we recommend the 6-day option.
+Trekking this camping route normally requires at least five days but we recommend the 6-day option.
 Apart from being the easiest camping route on the mountain, hikers also have the opportunity to camp at the Mawenzi Tarn camp at one of the only lakes on the mountain.